 The Closing the Gender Accelerators also call for quantifiable commitments from leading companies to increase workforce opportunities and accelerate gender parity in the future of work.
 In addition, we are asking global industry leaders to commit to this framework from a global perspective.

-Closing the Gender Gap Accelerators are currently established in nine countries and the goal is to expand the model to build a global network of 15 countries accelerating gender parity by the end of 2020.
+Closing the Gender Gap Accelerators (CGGA) are currently established in nine countries representing three global regions.
+The goal is to expand the model to every continent to build a broad global network to accelerate gender parity.

-In Latin America and the Caribbean, accelerators have been convened in Argentina, Chile, Colombia, Costa Rica, Dominican Republic, Panama and Peru in partnership with the InterAmerican Development Bank.
-In 2019, Egypt became the first country in the Middle East and Africa to launch a Closing the Gender Gap Accelerator.
+In Latin America and the Caribbean, accelerators have been convened in Argentina, Chile, Colombia, Costa Rica, Dominican Republic, Ecuador and Panama in partnership with the InterAmerican Development Bank.
+Egypt and Jordan host CGGAs in the Middle East and North Africa region.
+Kazakhstan is the first country in Central Asia to launch a Closing the Gender Gap Accelerator.